Fernando Canon: Life and career

-Fernando Canon was born to Fernando Canon and Blasa Alumno, a wealthy land owner in Biñan.
-At an early age Canon's family moved out of Biñan and transferred to Cabildo street in Intramuros.
-Canon studied at the Ateneo Municipal de Manila and subsequently moved to Spain where Canon pursued his medical studies at the Universidad Central De Madrid, now the Complutense University of Madrid.
-While in Spain Canon met Teresa Batlle, who later became his wife.
+Fernando was born to Fernando Canon-Faustino y Guevara, a watchmaker who invented the sundial and marine sextant; and Blasa Alumno y Salvador, a wealthy landowner in Biñan, La Laguna.
+At an early age, his family moved out of Biñan and transferred to Calle Cabildo in Intramuros.
+He studied at the Ateneo Municipal de Manila and subsequently moved to Spain where he pursued his medical studies at the Universidad Central de Madrid.
+While in Spain, Canon-Faustino met María Teresa Batlle Casas, a native of Barcelona who later became his wife.

-Being a childhood friend of Jose Rizal, the two maintained a correspondence; their letters are in possession of Canon's granddaughter Maria Teresa Canon Garcia, the custodian of his momentos.
-Like Rizal, Canon was a polyglot speaking six languages: French, Spanish, Filipino, German, English, and Italian.
-Canon and his wife brought the first copies of theNoli Me Tangere into the Philippines.
+Being a childhood friend of Jose Rizal, the two maintained a correspondence; their letters are in possession of his granddaughter Maria Teresa García-Canon, the custodian of his mementos.
+Like Rizal, Canon-Faustino was a polyglot speaking six languages: French, Spanish, Tagalog, German, English, and Italian.
+Canon and his wife smuggled the first copies of the Noli Me Tangere into the Philippines.